-The emissions inventory, developed previously (CSIR, 2009), covers the entire CAMx model domain at a 12km resolution, and includes the pollutant species: SO2, NOx, CO, NMVOC, NH3 and PM.
-The original intent for the emissions inventory was to understand ozone formation over the Highveld area, particularly with respect to emissions from power generation and the synthetic petrochemical industry.
-Therefore more emphasis on detail was applied to the NOx and NMVOC species from those sources within the Highveld area.
-The inventory was designed to represent year 2006.
-Sources included in the inventory are:
+The emissions inventory, developed previously (CSIR 2009), covers the entire CAMx model domain and includes the pollutant species: SO2, NOx, CO, NMVOC, NH3 and PM.
+The original intent for the emissions inventory was to understand the dynamics of ozone formation over the Highveld area, particularly with respect to emissions from power generation and the synthetic petrochemical industry.
+Therefore, even though the inventory covers a national domain, more emphasis on detail was applied to the NOx and NMVOC species from those sources within the Highveld area.
+Sources that make up the inventory include:

-- .
-Residential Emissions from domestic fuel burning - Transportation Emissions from road vehicles, diesel trains and airport ground vehicles - Large Industry Emissions from Sasol, Eskom and coastal refineries - .
-Small Industry Emissions from smaller more disperse industry - .
-Biogenic Emissions from vegetation and soil
+- Residential Emissions from domestic fuel burning - Transportation Emissions from road vehicles, diesel trains and airport ground vehicles - Large Industry Emissions from Sasol, Eskom and refineries - Small Industry Emissions from smaller more disperse industry - Biogenic Emissions from vegetation and soil

 Since the main aim of the larger research initiative is to understand the influence future projected changes in climate will have on air quality, the emissions inventory remains unchanged for all simulation years, thus leaving meteorology as the main variable.

 Initial and boundary conditions for CAMx are based on data from the Cape Point GAW station.
-The column ozone/haze/albedo data, necessary to derive photolysis rates, are sourced from the the TOMS and now OMI instruments.
+The model is initialized at the beginning of every simulation month.
+The column ozone/haze/albedo data, necessary to derive photolysis rates, are sourced from the various satellite campaigns that have supported the TOMS and now OMI instruments.